mike-north/ember-octane-workshop/notes/10-auth-service.md

 <!-- Explain what services are.
 Even if things are so simple that there's nothing more to say, we should make that clear -->

-In our case, there are various things that may need to "see" or "use" authentication concerns (i.e., a `currentUser`):
+In our case, there are various things that may need to "see" or "use" authentication state/functionality (i.e., a `currentUser`, the `logOut` and `logIn` functions, etc...):

 <!-- Clearify "authentication concerns" - state it differently  -->